whetstoneresearch/doppler-indexer-rs/docs/DECODING.md

 The decoder responds by:
 1. Deleting decoded bincode files for all orphaned blocks
 2. Continuing to process new canonical blocks as they arrive

+### Eth Call Block Completion

+The `EthCallsBlockComplete` message is sent after all eth_call decode work for a block/range has been queued.
+It serves two purposes:

+1. **Range completion signal**: When `retry_transform_after_decode` is false, the decoder sends a `RangeCompleteMessage` to the transformation engine indicating eth_call decoding is done for this range.
+2. **Deferred transform retry**: When `retry_transform_after_decode` is true, the decoder sends a `TransformRetryRequest` instead.
+This is used when eth_call results arrive after the initial transformation attempt, allowing the transformation engine to retry with the now-available decoded data.

+The eth_call decoder also updates the live block status (`eth_calls_decoded = true`) when processing this message.

 ## Log Decoding